-CLEAR will provide suitable training in adult safeguarding to staff working or coming into contact with adults at risk.
-CLEAR delivers a FAA Level 3 Qualification in Safeguarding Children, Young People or Adults at Risk that all staff and volunteers are encouraged to access.
+CLEAR will provide suitable training in vulnerable adult safeguarding to staff working or coming into contact with vulnerable adults.
+CLEAR delivers a Level 3 Qualification in Safeguarding Children and Vulnerable Adults that all staff and volunteers can access.
 Working with clients is not permitted until relevant and up to date training has been undertaken.

 CLEAR personnel will be supported by a team of Safeguarding Officers.
-A named Safeguarding Officer will be available each operational day from 9am to 5:30pm.
+A named Safeguarding Officer will be available each day from 9am to 6pm.

-SECTION 2: WHAT IS ABUSE OF ADULTS AT RISK?
+SECTION 2: WHAT IS ABUSE OF VULNERABLE ADULTS?